acss-io/atomizer/docs/guides/custom-classes.md

 -   **Default**: `undefined`
 -   **Required**: `true`

-Defines the CSS key value properties used by the class name.
+A CSS object where keys are CSS properties and values are CSS values.
+If a param is used you can retrieve it using `$<index>`.
 Multiple properties can be specified depending on the purpose of the custom class or helper.

 ```js
 {